The Dead (Higson novel): Plot

 One year later, DogNut decides to leave the Tower with a group of people, including Courtney, to search for Brooke and the other kids.
-A few days after this, Ed, Kyle, and Jordan witness Small Sam and the Kid arrive at the tower (as shown in "The Enemy"), and are shocked to find that they look identical to the Lamb and the Goat children on the Angus Day banner.
+A few days after this, Ed, Kyle and Jordan witness Small Sam and the Kid arrive at The tower, and are shocked to find that they look identical to the Lamb and the Goat children from Matt's prophecy.